kimmyfek/next_rtd/README.md

   - [X] 61st & Pena Station
   - [X] Westminster?
 - [X] Change "arrival_from" to departure time
+- [X] Fix time showing in wrong TZ on deployed server by changing TZ.
 - [ ] UI Should Sort stations as |1 2| |3 4| instead of |1 3| |2 4| (K)
 - [ ] Fuckin' interfaces -- Need 'em (J)
 - [ ] Now is a really bad name for time in db.go (J)